-6 Ways to Engage Your Organic Search Traffic on Social Media
+6 Ways To Engage Your Organic Search Traffic On Social Media

 Step 4: Set Up Social Media Pixel

-Once you have published your blog post and have a small amount of traffic engaging with your content, it is time to set up your social media pixel on your website.
+Once you have published your blog post and have a small or large amount of traffic engaging with your content, it is time to set up your social media pixel on your website.

 If you are unfamiliar with a pixel, here is the definition.